 As Dr. Schweinberg notes, it is well established that dogs have a very calming and therapeutic effect.
 This is important for both the residents of a care facility as well as the staff.
 It assists the resident cope with the emotional issues related to aging.

-Perhaps the biggest overlooked aspect of having these four-legged friends is that they provide physical contact with another living creature.
+Perhaps the most significant overlooked aspect of having these four-legged friends is that they provide physical contact with another living creature.
 This is often missing in an older person’s life.
 This loneliness often increases as a person gets older.
-It also provides pleasant memories of past pets which also promotes well-being.
+It also provides pleasant memories of past pets, which also promotes well-being.

 A solid retirement plan should include a plan for longevity and the impact long-term health care will have on you, your family, your savings and income, and your lifestyle and legacy.
 Affordable Long-Term Care Insurance gives you access to your choice of quality care either at home or in a facility.